codybenlewis/quick-draw-for-processing/README.md

 ```
 #### Parameters
 ```
  qd         QuickDraw: a QuickDraw object

  x1         float: x-coordinate of the drawing by default

  y1         float: y-coordinate of the drawing by default

  x2         float: width of the drawing's bounding box by default

  y2         float: height of the drawing's bounding box by default

  index      int: int between 0 and the object's source file length

  start      float: float between 0.0 and 1.0

  stop       float: float between 0.0 and 1.0
 ```
 ### mode()

 Modifies the location from which drawings are drawn by changing the way in which parameters given to `create()` are intepreted.
 This function was modeled by the Processing's built in `ellipseMode()` and `rectMode()` functions.

-The default mode is `rectMode(CENTER)`, interprets the first two parameters of `create()` as the shape's center point, while the third and fourth parameters are its width and height.
+The default mode is `rectMode(CENTER)`, which interprets the first two parameters of `create()` as the shape's center point, while the third and fourth parameters are its width and height.

 `rectMode(CORNER)` interprets the first two parameters of `rect()` as the upper-left corner of the shape, while the third and fourth parameters are its width and height.